Tacoma restaurants caught in crossfire when speaker, seen as foe of LQBTQ community, stirs protest

 “We’ve got to have the Republicans on our side, too,” Mooney said.

-Mooney denied any threats or suggestions of violence from the LGBT community.
+Mooney denied any threats or suggestions of violence from the LGBTQ community.

 “We are about love, acceptance, education and compassion,” she said.